web development

 An ordered list with an h3 heading, and ‘blank-line’ spacing

-1. Just like the unordered list, but with distinctive red and white counters.
+1. Just like the unordered list, but with more prominent red and white counters.

 2. This increased spacing for lists is best suited to longer sentences, or substantial paragraphs.
-That’s why I’ve written this extra sentence to fill out this line.
+That’s why I’ve written an extra sentence to fill out this line.

 5 Final thoughts…